-Gamification and game-based learning strategies encourage friendly competition among students and peers.
+Gamification and game-based learning strategies encourage friendly competition among learners and peers.
 Many will decide that 10th or 3rd place isn’t good enough, and will then strive to get better and rise higher in the rankings.

-Fur key components of gamification according to Brandon Hall:
+Four key components of gamification according to Brandon Hall:

 - Challenges and goals that participants must accomplish to win

 - Obstacles to overcome to achieve the goal

 - Game rules

 Gamification in education and virtual learning